Automattic/jetpack/readme.txt

 * Secure Sign On: do not display feature message when logging in to WordPress.com's central dashboard.
 * Stats: hide Stats smiley in post embeds.
 * WooCommerce Analytics: improve product checks to avoid errors on order pages.
-* Calendly block: fix overlay to render properly in the editor.

 --------